Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 Action sports demand a different way of seeing the world.
 There’s no playbook, no predictable rhythm — just speed, instinct, and moments that appear once and never again.
 That same mindset is exactly what separates average sports coverage from truly cinematic sports filmmaking.

-At Brad Oz Cinema, our roots in skateboarding and action sports shape how we film every sport — from ice skating with the Detroit Red Wings, to Pistons basketball, Lions football, and high-energy commercial campaigns built for national sports brands.
+At Brad Oz Cinema, our roots in skating and action sports shape how we film every sport.
+Our cinematic storytelling techniques are a great fit for high-speed action sports like the Detroit Red Wings, to Pistons basketball, Lions football, and commercial campaigns.

 Anticipation Is Everything — From Skateparks to Ice Rinks